Nansō Satomi Hakkenden: Legacy

-Hakkenden has had a strong influence on modern manga and anime works, particularly those based on adventure quests.
-For example, it influenced Akira Toriyama's Dragon Ball (1984) and Rumiko Takahashi's Inuyasha (1996), which both have plots about the collection of magical crystals or crystal balls.
+In the 20th century Hakkenden became a strong influence on manga works, particularly those based on adventure quests.
+For example it influenced Akira Toriyama's Dragon Ball (1984) and Rumiko Takahashi's Inuyasha (1996), which both have plots about the collection of magical crystals or crystal balls, the latter also starring a human/dog hybrid similar in origin to the Dog Warriors.